ghalipm-vanier-college/Database_Fall_2025/Lecture Notes/Module 2 - Data Models.md

 - **Data model**: A simple, conceptual representation of real-world objects and relationships.
   - Helps database designers capture complexity and reduce errors.

+- **Section Summary**
+  - Data modeling creates conceptual representations of real-world objects and their associations, providing a roadmap for effective database design and reducing complexity and errors.
+- **Real-world Case Study**
+  - When designing a customer relationship management (CRM) system for a retail company, data modeling helps identify critical entities such as customers, orders, and products.
+This ensures that relationships between purchases and customer profiles are clearly defined, allowing accurate tracking and personalized communication.

 **Prompt:**
 Imagine designing a database for an online bookstore.
 What information (entities, relationships) would you start modeling?